koraktor/rbzip2/README.md

 The FFI implementation binds to `libbz2` as well and has almost the same performance as `bzip2-ruby`.

+The Java implementation uses a native Java library and is slower by a factor of about 2/10 while compressing/decompressing.

 The pure Ruby implementation of RBzip2 is inherently slower than `bzip2-ruby`.
 Currently, this is a plain port of Apache Commons' Java code to Ruby and no